-- 1. The permittee shall complete the SMRFs provided by ADEQ, and submit them to the Groundwater Section. - 2.
+- Self-monitoring Report Form When submitting hard copy, the permittee shall complete the SMRFs provided by ADEQ, and submit them to the Groundwater Protection Value Stream, The permittee shall use the format devised by ADEQ. - 2.
 The permittee shall complete the SMRF to the extent that the information reported may be entered on the form.
-If no information is required during a quarter, the permittee shall enter "not required" on the SMRF and submit the report to ADEQ.
-The permittee shall use the format devised by ADEQ. - 3.
-The groundwater monitoring tables contained in Sections 4.0, Tables 6,7A, 7B, and 7C list the parameters to be monitored and the frequency for reporting results for groundwater compliance monitoring.
-Analytical methods shall be recorded on the SMRFs.
-The parameters listed in the identified tables from Section 4.0 are the only parameters for which SMRF reporting is required. - 4.
-In addition to the SMRF, the information contained in A.A.C.
-R18-9-A206(B)(1) shall be included for exceeding an AL or violation of an AQL, DL, or any other permit condition being reported in the current reporting period.
+If no information is required during a reporting period, the permittee shall enter "not required" on the SMRF and include an explanation, and submit the report to the Groundwater Protection Value Stream. - 3.
+The following tables contained in Section 4.0 list the parameters to be monitored and the frequency for reporting results on the SMRFs. - Tables 6, 7.A, 7.B, and 7.C

+The parameters listed in the above identified tables from Section 4.0 are the only parameters for which SMRF reporting is required.